Dr. Goke Akinrogunde

 This procedure holds blood in the penis using a ring at the base of the penis.

-Anyhow, the important public health message here is: erectile failure should be seen as a medical condition that can be managed effectively with appropriate professional assistance by those trained for the purpose.
-Don’t suffer in silence seek professional help.
+Noteworthy here is the important public health message: Erectile failure should be seen as a medical condition that can be managed effectively with appropriate professional assistance by those trained for the purpose.
+Don’t suffer in silence; don’t harm your being; seek professional help.